 Offered instruments are listed here.
 Updates with respect to previous semesters are as follows:

-- We acquired a holographic diffuser to do high-precision photometry.
+- A set of two holographic diffuser are available to do high-precision photometry with ALFOSC.
 The diffuser effectively scrambled the incoming light, providing a more constant and optimal (`top-head’) shape, with minimal light loss, significantly reducing any systematic effects in the photometry.
-The diffuser provides a very stable stellar image with a width (~FWHM) of 5.46 arcsec.
-A second diffuser, giving a stellar image with a width of 8 arcsec, is expected to arrive soon.
+The diffusers provides a very stable stellar image with a width (~FWHM) of 5 and 7 arcsec, respectively.
+Read here for more information.

 - The SOFIN high-resolution Echelle spectrograph is again available.
 It is offered only to do circular spectro-polarimetry with the medium-resolution (R~80,000) camera.
 SOFIN is not a common-user instrument: only limited support is provided, and explicit approval for a proposal should be obtained.

-- Objects included in the TNG Protected Target List (GAPS protected targets) cannot be requested.
+- Objects included in the TNG Protected Target List (GAPS collaboration) cannot be requested.

-- The execution of the observations related to the long-term program A38TAC_29, “Follow-up of electromagnetic counterparts of gravitational wave sources at TNG”, may have a significant impact on the schedule of the whole 2019.
+- The execution of the observations related to the long-term program A38TAC_29, “Follow-up of electromagnetic counterparts of gravitational wave sources at TNG”, may have a significant impact on the schedule of the semester 2020A.

 The instruments WiFSIP and SES are offered: